 Copyright Law Today

 Copyright law is very old and has, in many cases, simply not been updated to suit the way that online media works.
 In essence, copyright laws afford a creator a creative monopoly which prevents consumers from being entitled to make any copies of their works or products.
 Back in the days when such things were harder to achieve and more easily tracked, this type of law was fairly effective, as it stated that anything other than an official piece of work was illegal.
 However, in the online space, most everything nowadays is a copy.
 Notably, consider the use of MP3 files for personal use.
 Recently, the UK ruled that its legalization of ‘ripping’ CDs for use on personal MP3 files was unlawful, as it created an illegitimate copy of the data stored on the disc.
-This type of ruling is incredibly problematic in an age in which many are digitizing a large portion of their physical media – including films and books – to preserve them for use in the modern day.
+For a personal injury lawyer, this type of ruling is incredibly problematic in an age in which many are digitizing a large portion of their physical media – including films and books – to preserve them for use in the modern day.

 What Can Be Done?